oni0nknight/room.io/README.md

 A function run against the payload sent by the host player when trying to update the room settings.
 Must return a boolean value telling if the payload is in the valid form.

 `roomSettingsChecker` (Optional)
 A function run when the game instance is starting.
-It receives 2 parameters: `roomSettings` (current room settings) and `playerCount` (current number of players) and must return a boolean value telling if the game can start with the current room settings.
-You can use it to ensure the room settings chosen by the host are valid for the current number of players.
+It receives 2 parameters: `roomSettings` (current room settings) and `players` (current players with their`publicId`, `name` and `data`) and must return a boolean value telling if the game can start with the current room settings.
+You can use it to ensure the room settings chosen by the host are valid for the current number of players for example.

 `logger` (Optional)
 A configuration object for the server logger.
 Supported keys are `level` for the log level and `defaultMeta` for the default metadata added to each log.